CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 ```

 ## Communicate EZID service downtime to EZID users
-Communicate EZID service downtime to EZID users
+Communicate EZID service downtime to internal and external users.
-- fdfd
-- On

 ## Migration preparation steps
 ### 1. Verify EZID and background jobs are up and running